dkrajzew/gresiblos/docs/use_index.md

 * **date**: The publishing date
 * **title**: The title of the blog post
-* **state**: The state of the blog post ('work' or 'release')
 * **topics**: The topics of the blog post
 * **abstract**: A short description of the post or a short introduction (should be probably one sentence or a small paragraph long)
 * **filename**: The filename of the blog post (without the extension)

-All values are strings despite the topics, which is a list of strings.
+All values are strings despite the topics, which are a list of strings for each blog entry.

 Please note that this information must be given in each entry's meta-data.